-Our work also contributes to a broader literature on the the effects of place-based policies on regional development (Kline and Moretti, 2014; Neumark and Simpson, 2015; Austin et al., 2018; Bartik, 2019; Slattery and Zidar, 2020), and industrial policies that promote regional development through support for manufacturing firms (Rodrik, 2004; Lane, 2020).
-The potential for "big push" investments to have spillover effects throughout regions has been highlighted in influential work by Murphy et al. (1989).6 This work adds to earlier studies of plant sitings, most notably Greenstone et al. (2010) who found that new plant sitings during the 1980s and 1990s increased regional productivity, although subsequent work by Patrick (2016) found limited effects of these openings on local wage levels.
-It also complements work by Kline and Moretti (2014) who evaluated the long-run effects of a major regional development push in the 1930s, the Tennessee Valley Authority, and found it had long-run impacts on regional development.
-Several recent papers have found substantial effects of industrial policies on regional development outside the United States as well (Fan and Zou, 2018; Criscuolo et al., 2019; Lu et al., 2019; Lane, 2019) In addition, several recent paper have examined other industrial policies during World War II, including the Marshall Plan in Europe (Bianchi and Giorcelli, 2019) and efforts to promote scientific research by the U.S. Office of Scientific Research and Development (Gross and Sampat, 2020).
-Our work is most directly related to a contemporaneous study by Jaworski (2017), which examined variation in World War II capital expenditures among counties within the U.S. South and no longer-term effects on long-run manufacturing expansion.7
+This work contributes to a broader literature on the effects of place-based policies on regional development (Kline and Moretti, 2014; Neumark and Simpson, 2015; Austin et al., 2018; Bartik, 2019; Slattery and Zidar, 2020), and industrial policies that promote regional development through support for manufacturing firms (Rodrik, 2004; Lane, 2020).
+The potential for "big push" investments to have spillover effects throughout regions has been highlighted in influential work by Murphy et al. (1989).7 This work adds to earlier studies of plant sitings, most notably Greenstone et al. (2010) who found that new plant sitings during the 1980s and 1990s increased regional productivity, although subsequent work by Patrick (2016) found limited effects of these openings on local wage levels.
+It also complements work by Kline and Moretti (2014) who evaluated the long-run effects of a major regional development push in the 1930s, the Tennessee Valley Authority, and found it had long-run impacts on regional development.8 In addition, several re-